Exploring Coptic Cairo + Islamic Cairo

-If Egypt is on your radar and you’ve begun digging into crafting an itinerary in Cairo (I’ll be sharing an itinerary for three days in Cairo shortly!), then you’ve likely seen references to Coptic Cairo and Islamic Cairo.
+If Egypt is on your radar and you’ve begun digging into crafting an itinerary in Cairo (here’s some inspiration for three days in Cairo), then you’ve likely seen references to Coptic Cairo and Islamic Cairo.
 Before we’d arrived we weren’t sure if we’d have time to explore either of these areas but were intrigued with seeing two new parts of the city.
 After exploring the Egyptian pyramids, doing a food tour through Cairo and visiting the Egyptian Museum we spent our fourth and final day exploring Coptic Cairo and Islamic Cairo.
 You can easily visit either of these areas independently but after having the luxury of exploring with a private guide, we were hooked.
 Egypt’s history is so rich and layered and having a guide who knows the lay of the land helps provide insight that makes sightseeing so much more impactful.

 We begun our journey in Coptic Cairo and I had taken the extra step of requesting a guide that was particularly interested in Coptic history.
 Real Egypt Tours knocked it out of the park, setting us up with a guide who’s part of Cairo’s Coptic community.
 So, what does it mean to be Coptic?
 You’ve probably heard the term and maybe haven’t truly understood what it means or who falls under the umbrella?
 At least that was the case for me, so it was good to get a bit of clarification on this as we begun our tour.
 Coptic Orthodox is the term for someone who may otherwise be termed Egyptian Orthodox.
 We know Greek Orthodox and Russian Orthodox as branches of Christianity and can easily pinpoint where those religions take root but ‘Coptic’ is a bit more elusive because of the terminology.